angelcaru/printimg/README.md

 ## Provided utilities
 - `pim` prints images to the terminal in an ANSI-encoded fashion.
 It supports reading images from the filesystem or using piped image data.
+- `kpim` prints images to the terminal using the [Kitty Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).
+It supports reading images from the filesystem or using piped image data.
 - `rim` reads images from the filesystem and allows you to pipe them into another program.
 - `wim` writes piped image data to the filesystem
 - `istats` prints metadata of a piped image.
 Currently that is only the resolution